skymethod/denoflare-docs/cli/configuration.md

      * See https://blog.cloudflare.com/custom-domains-for-workers/
      */
     readonly customDomains?: string[];

+    /** If specified, enable or disable the workers.dev route for this worker when deploying to Cloudflare. */ readonly workersDev?: boolean;
 }

 /** Code isolation to use when running worker scripts with `serve`, the local dev server.